 - 1. Ten (-10) points will be subtracted from any full application that includes market-rate units.
 This penalty will not apply where, as of the full application, the rents for all market rate units are at least five percent (5%) higher than the maximum allowed for a unit at 60% AMI and the market study indicates that such rents are feasible. - 2.
-New construction 9% tax credit projects may not exceed 100 units. - 3.
-New construction bond financed projects may not exceed 180 units. - 4.
+New construction 9% tax credit projects may not exceed one hundred and twenty (120) units. - 3.
+New construction bond financed projects may not exceed two hundred (200) units. - 4.
 All projects must have at least sixteen (16) qualified low-income units.

-The Agency reserves the right to waive the penalties and limitations in this Section IV(E) for proposals that reduce low-income and minority concentration, and subsection (E)(2) for proposals that are within a transit station area as defined by the Charlotte Region Transit Station Area Joint Development Principles and Policy Guidelines.
+The Agency reserves the right to waive the penalties and limitations in this Section IV(E) for proposals that reduce low-income and minority concentration, including public housing projects, and subsection (E)(2) for proposals that are within a transit station area as defined by the Charlotte Region Transit Station Area Joint Development Principles and Policy Guidelines.

-F. SPECIAL CRITERIA AND TIEBREAKERS (MAXIMUM 20 POINTS)
+F. SPECIAL CRITERIA AND TIEBREAKERS

-1. HUD PROGRAMS (MAXIMUM 5 POINTS)
+1. ENERGY STAR (MAXIMUM 5 POINTS)